What They Do: Financial analysts provide guidance to businesses and individuals making investment decisions.

 Salary: The median annual wage for financial analysts is $81,410.

-Job Outlook: Employment of financial analysts is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.
+Job Outlook: Employment of financial analysts is projected to grow 9 percent over the next ten years, faster than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of financial analysts with similar occupations.